edwinchoate/C-sharp-Interfaces-and-generics-3152729/notes.md

 * `IDisposable` - Gives callers a way to safely dispose of your object and release resources
 * `IEquatable` - Used to determine equality of two objects of the same type
 * `INotifyPropertyChanged` - Broadcast changes to property values on your object [Docs](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=net-8.0)

+## Ch.
+3 - Generics

+Anti-example: .NET's `ArrayList`

+* `System.Collections.ArrayList` allows data of any type to the list.
+This can cause problems in the program.